If it is raining, icy, snowing or foggy, conditions on the road will be more dangerous. You need to drive with extra care.

 Effective brakes, tyres, windscreen wipers, lights and steering are even more crucial in wet weather.
 Check your vehicle regularly to make sure they are all in good condition.

 Wet, frosty or icy roads can be very slippery.
 You need to increase your following distance because it takes longer to stop on a slippery surface.
 You should increase your following distance by using the four-second rule).
+Roads are extra slippery just after the rain commences, and will remain so until the rain has washed any oil off the road.

 Visibility (how far you can see) can be seriously reduced by rain, snow or fog.
 This can increase the risk of a crash.
 To improve visibility, keep all windows and mirrors clean.
 Don't let windows fog up – turn on the demister or open a window.